cs210/kenja/README.md

 ## Deployment

-[TO-DO] Will be looking into deploying onto a lightweight EC2 instance, routing to a url, and running!s
+[TO-DO] Will be looking into deploying onto a lightweight EC2 instance, routing to a url, and running!